 How high are sales taxes in Tennessee?

 While prescription drugs are fully exempted in Tennessee, groceries are not.
-In fact, Tennessee is one of just a handful of states that taxes purchases of groceries.
-The sales tax rate for groceries is 5%.
-Despite that tax, however, the total cost of groceries in Tennessee is 7.6% below the national average.
+Tennessee charges a lower tax rate for groceries, but it is still one of just a handful of states that taxes grocery purchases.
+The sales tax rate for groceries is 4%.
+Despite that tax, however, the total cost of groceries in Tennessee is 7% below the national average.

 What other Tennessee taxes should I be concerned about?